Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 Let’s understand the answer with a simple real-life example.
 We all use smartphones and calculator covers.

-Smartphones are durable assets that lasts more than a year.
+Smartphones are durable assets that last more than a year.
 So, they qualify as non-current assets.

 But what’s the longevity of the Calculator?